kevgleeson78/Gesture-Based-UI-Project/README.md

     }
 ```
 #### Game over conditions
-The game checked inside the DealersTurn() function with conditional checks to see if the player hand value is gretaer than the dealer.
+The game checked inside the DealersTurn() function with conditional checks to see if the player hand value is greater than the dealer.
-- The dealer must twist as long as habd value is at 16 or below.
+- The dealer must twist as long as hand value is at 16 or below.
-- The dealer must attempt to get a higher or equal value of the playuer hand.
+- The dealer must attempt to get a higher or equal value of the player hand.
-- The message is finally desplayed to the use once the dealer has completed their turn.
+- The message is finally displayed to the use once the dealer has completed their turn.
-- Once the dealers turn is over the gameover vairable is set to true to allow the user to choose to play again or quit the game.
+- Once the dealers turn is over the game over variable is set to true to allow the user to choose to play again or quit the game.

 ```C#
 // End game conditions Loose